-The C9.25 uses an f/2.3 primary mirror and a secondary mirror that amplifies the focal ratio by about 4.33 as opposed to the normal f/2 + 5x combination in most SCTs.
-This results in the tube being a little longer proportionally than other SCT optical tubes.
-However, the main difference is that the primary mirror is slightly easier to make to high tolerances and collimation is made easier by the longer focal ratio primary, resulting in better images on average with C9.25s compared to other SCTs of similar apertures.
-As I’ve heard from one source, the slight change to the optical design was supposedly done to better illuminate full-frame cameras and reduce vignetting problems seen in the C8, but as to how this change affects the edge-of-field illumination I have no idea.
+The C9.25 uses a 9.25” (235mm) f/2.5 primary mirror and a secondary mirror that amplifies the focal ratio by about 4x as opposed to the normal f/2 + 5x combination in most SCTs, for a total system focal length of 2350mm and an f/10 focal ratio.
+This results in the tube being proportionally a little longer than other SCT optical tubes.
+However, the main difference is that the primary mirror is slightly easier to make to high tolerances, and collimation is made easier by the longer focal ratio primary, resulting in better images on average with C9.25s compared to other SCTs of similar apertures.
+The slight change to the optical design was done partly to better illuminate full-frame cameras and reduce vignetting problems seen in the C8, which cannot quite fully illuminate a 2” field without some vignetting, an issue the C9.25 does not suffer from.

 The C9.25 is also just the right size to make it practical for planetary use.
 Your average air cell is about 10 inches wide, so a scope at or above 10” of aperture is looking through more than one column of turbulent air and is thus more affected by atmospheric seeing – another reason, I suspect, why many people rate the planetary views with the C9.25 as equal or better than larger, equally good quality SCTs.